There's No Place Like Home: Meet Dian Rosanti

 Through the Customer Lens framework, this same team championed two declining health metrics into the company’s OKRs.
-When she transitioned into the Consumer Platform role in 2021, her team collaborated with other Gojek product teams and departments to restore these metrics to health, achieving an App Store rating of 4.5 and evolving their efforts to improve new-user activations rate into a cross-company task force.
+When Dian transitioned into the Consumer Platform role in 2021, she collaborated with other product teams to restore these metrics to health, achieving an App Store rating of 4.5 and evolving their efforts to improve their new-user activations rate into a cross-company task force.

 More Than Just Apples & Oranges

 With years of working in both Silicon Valley and Indonesia under her belt, Dian cites three factors when she compares both experiences.
 Back home, she notes the sense of pride and belonging as an Asian/Indonesian woman that she never experienced anywhere else.
 “I grew up here.
 I’m building something.
 I would’ve never ridden on an ojek back in the day because it was too intimidating to stand around and flag one down, but now I use GoRide every day.
 There’s that connection of ‘I understand this’,” she remarks.

 And because Gojek is largely a daily-use product, she’s closer to the fruit of her labor than she was stateside.

 “You see GoFood signs at restaurants and driver-partners on the road,” she details, “It’s different when you see it offline at this scale.
 Gojek is so embedded in our daily lives here and I get to see it every day.”

 Additionally, she underscores the diversity of perspectives present here: “In Silicon Valley, it was just the ‘valley’ point of view.
 At Gojek specifically, there are people from Indian start-ups, people who went through the Indonesian tech boom… their thought processes are so different from what I had experienced in the United States.”